 Take a bowl; add green Food Colour and water and mix thoroughly.
 Add cornstarch to the mixture till it is saturated.
 Then leave the mixture on paper to dry.
 Once dry, powder it with a spoon.
 Sieve and use Gulal.

 4. WET LIQUID YELLOW COLOUR- 1

 Buy green or raw turmeric from the vegetable market.
-It looks like photo below.
+It looks like the photo below.
 Peel it and then shred it.
-Put it into a bowl and fill with water.
+Put it into a bowl and fill it with water.
 Leave it overnight and then strain it.
 This can be further diluted.
 Please remember that turmeric colour is very strong and stains easily.

 5. WET LIQUID YELLOW COLOUR-2

 Another great and easy way to make yellow colour is to buy dry Tesu flowers from the market.
-These are also known as PALASH or DHAK and its scientific name is Butea Monosperma.
+These are also known as PALASH or DHAK and their scientific name is Butea Monosperma.
 This flower is also known as the flame of the forest and has medicinal properties.

 They are soaked overnight.
 Can also be boiled for better colour.
 The solution is then strained and the coloured water used to play Holi.
 There are 2 photos below one soaked in just water and the other in boiled water.